 The only records of William's career as an artist are the approximately twenty paintings that have been discovered to date.
 Many are inscribed on the reverse in large handwriting with his name and the date, and some include the name of the sitter.
 Chustetunk's Frosty Ferris, an unsigned picture of a hunting dog, is thought to be one of his earliest efforts.
 The first signed and dated works are companion portraits from 1823.
 A tavern sign from the Perryville Inn, with a portrait of Andrew Jackson on one side and an American flag on the other, is believed by tradition to have been painted by Bonnell, but he is not known to have painted other signs.
 In 1825 Bonnell painted at least seven likenesses of Hunterdon County residents.
 These vary widely in style.

 At least once Bonnell traveled across the New Jersey border into Pennsylvania, perhaps in search of portrait commissions.
 In 1833 he painted a pair of portraits of Andrew and Eliza Everhart Yerkes, who owned a farm in Warminster, Bucks County, Pennsylvania.
 1833 is the last known date of Bonnell's activity as a painter.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dutcher, G. T. "Joseph Kamm."
 Americana (American Historical Magazine 18 (1924): 466-468.